hotosm/learnosm/_posts/en/mobile-mapping/0900-12-31-mobile_mapping.md

 -->

-The next sections will guide you through the installation and use of specific applications for you to contribute to OpenStreetMap using your smartphones.
+The next sections will guide you through the installation and use of specific applications for you to contribute to OpenStreetMap using your GPS or a smartphone.

 >   **Note:** Before proceeding any further, verify that GPS is available and
 >   active for the device.
 In Android, go to **Settings \> Location** and enable it.